jhoerr/cloudmesh-manual/docs-source/source/installation/install.rst

    cms admin mongo stop

-However, please remember that for cloudmesh to work properly, please start mongo.
+However, please remember that for cloudmesh to work properly you need to start mongo.
 In case you need a different port you can configure that in the yaml file.